Isabeau of Bavaria: The illness of Charles VI

-Charles' bouts of illness continued unabated until his death.
-The two may have still felt mutual affection, and Isabeau exchanged gifts and letters with him during his periods of lucidity, but distanced herself during the prolonged attacks of insanity.
+The King's bouts of illness continued unabated until his death.
+He and Isabeau may have still felt mutual affection, and Isabeau exchanged gifts and letters with him during his periods of lucidity, but she distanced herself during the prolonged attacks of insanity.
 Historian Tracy Adams writes that Isabeau's attachment and loyalty is evident in the great efforts she made to retain the crown for his heirs in the ensuing decades.

-Political factions and early diplomatic efforts
+Court intrigues of the 1380s and 1390s

-Isabeau's life is well documented, most likely because Charles' illness placed her in an unusual position of power.
-Nevertheless, not much is known about her personal characteristics, and historians even disagree about her appearance.
-She is variously described as "small and brunette" or "tall and blonde".
-The contemporaneous evidence is contradictory: chroniclers said of her either that she was "beautiful and hypnotic, or so obese through dropsy that she was crippled."
-Despite living in France after her marriage, she spoke with a heavy German accent that never diminished, which Tuchman describes as giving her an "alien" cast at the French court.
+Isabeau's movements and political activities are well documented after the time of her marriage, partially because of the unusual positions of power she occupied as a result of her husband's recurring illnesses.
+Nevertheless, not much is known about her personal characteristics - historians even disagree about her appearance.
+She is variously described as "small and brunette" or "tall and blonde"; contemporaneous evidence is contradictory—chroniclers said of her either that she was "beautiful and hypnotic, or so obese through dropsy that she was crippled."
+Despite her continuous residence in France from the time of her marriage as a teenager, she spoke with a heavy German accent that never diminished.
+Tuchman describes this as giving her an "alien" cast at the French court.
+Tracy Adams describes Isabeau as a talented diplomat who navigated court politics with ease, grace and charisma.

-Adams describes Isabeau as a talented diplomat who navigated court politics with ease, grace and charisma.
-Charles had been crowned in 1387, aged 20, attaining sole control of the monarchy.
-His first acts included the dismissal of his uncles and the reinstatement of the so-called Marmousets—a group of councilors to his father, Charles V—and he gave Orléans more responsibility.
-Some years later, after Charles' first attack of illness, tensions mounted between Orléans and the royal uncles—Philip the Bold, Duke of Burgundy; John, Duke of Berry; and Louis II, Duke of Bourbon.
+Charles VI attained sole control of the monarchy when was crowned King in 1387 at the age of 20.
+His first acts included the dismissal of his uncles who had been acting as regents and the reinstatement of the so-called Marmousets—a group of clerics and lesser nobles who had served as councilors to his father, Charles V. Additionally, he gave his brother, the duke of Orléans, more responsibility in affairs of state.
+Some years later, after the King's first attack of illness, tensions mounted between the duke of Orléans and the three royal uncles: Philip the Bold, Duke of Burgundy; John, Duke of Berry; and Louis II, Duke of Bourbon.
 Forced to assume a greater role in maintaining peace amidst the growing power struggle, which was to persist for many years, Isabeau succeeded in her role as peacekeeper among the various court factions.